alphagov/govuk-developer-docs/source/manual/email-notifications-how-they-work.html.md

 - [Technical dashboard][email-alert-api-technical]
 - [Product dashboard][email-alert-api-product]
 - [How content is matched to subscriber lists][email-alert-api-matching]
-- [Courtesy copies Google group][google-group] - provides a way to view replicas of every immediate email notification generated in production
+- [Courtesy copies Google group][google-group]
+  - Provides a way to view replicas of every immediate email notification generated in production.
+  - Works by the group being subscribed to the "all-government-publishing-updates" list ([here][courtesy-subscription-page]).
 - [How to receive emails in Integration and Staging][receiving-integration-staging-email]

 ## Email system apps